Guerin Emig: Union must change offensive nickname not because Washington's NFL franchise just did, but because it's right. It's time.

 “I don’t think the good people of Union mean to hurt anybody.
 But we don’t need to raise a generation of well-meaning students who have the wrong attitudes toward Native Americans.”

-That statement echoes seven years later in the Blake Lives Matter movement, where well-intentioned but poorly-informed people in the majority seem to have awakened to injustice toward a minority.
+That statement echoes seven years later in the Black Lives Matter movement, where well-intentioned but poorly-informed people in the majority seem to have awakened to injustice toward a minority.

 Right now people in the majority aren’t as quick to dismiss an issue because it doesn’t affect them directly.
 They don’t form a committee to discuss the issue.